 Characteristics of a good backup plugin

-I now propose that we try to dissect the essential characteristics of any good WordPress backup plugin.
-Ideally, it should…
+Now, let's try to dissect the essential characteristics of any good WordPress backup plugin.
+Ideally, it should:

 - Propose a total backup of your site.
 That is, it can allow you to save the core files (the core of WordPress) and your database.